 The IE NR-DL-PRS-ProcessingCapability defines the common DL-PRS Processing capability.
 In the case of capabilities for multiple NR positioning methods are provided, the IE NR-DL-PRS-ProcessingCapability applies across the NR positioning methods and the target device shall indicate the same values for the capabilities in IEs NR-DL-TDOA-ProvideCapabilities, NR-DL-AoD-ProvideCapabilities, and NR-Multi-RTT-ProvideCapabilities.

 The NR-DL-PRS-ProcessingCapability is defined for a single positioning frequency layer (i.e., a target device supporting multiple positioning frequency layers is expected to process one frequency layer at a time).
+However, UE may signal measurement gap request for multiple positioning frequency layers at once (see TS 38.331 [35]).